 FRUIT PICKING (IIZAKA ONSEN)

 There are so many orchards lining the stunning Fruit Line in Iizaka Onsen that in the spring and summer you’ll be spoilt for choice about where to visit.
 Many orchards offer pick-your-own experiences.
+The fruit available for picking depends on the season, so please check this link for more information.

 EXPLORING IIZAKA ONSEN BY FOOT